tgvashworth/sublime.kodery/README.md

 ## Gotchas

-Sublime supports a `$` syntax for snippet replacement syntax, which mean it'll try to replace your PHP variables and jQuery plugins.
+Sublime supports a `$` syntax for snippet replacement, which mean it'll try to replace your PHP variables and jQuery plugins.
 We're working on this, but, for now, stick a `\` before the important `$` signs in your snippets.

 ## License